pure-data/deken/plugin-config.md

 Here are the possible values:

- * `installpath` = Path where you would want to install the externals (default: the first writeable path in the standard search paths) (note: you should *always* use `/` as path-separator, even on W32!)
+ * `installpath` = Path where you would want to install the externals (default: the first writable path in the standard search paths) (note: you should *always* use `/` as path-separator, even on W32!)